-Dating 1.
-Institution will assess immediate safety needs of complainant Violence 2.
-Institution will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department Institution will provide written instructions on how to apply for Protective Order Institution will provide written information to complainant on how to preserve evidence Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate Institution will provide the complainant with a written explanation of the victim's rights and options Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate Domestic 1.
-Institution will assess immediate safety needs of complainant Violence 2.
-Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department 3.
-Institution will provide written instructions on how to apply for Protective Order Institution will provide written information to complainant on how to preserve evidence Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate Institution will provide the complainant with a written explanation of the victim's rights and options Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate
+- 1. Institution will assess immediate safety needs of complainant - 2.
+Institution will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department - 3.
+Institution will provide written instructions on how to apply for Protective Order - 4.
+Institution will provide written information to complainant on how to preserve evidence - 5.
+Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate - 6.
+Institution will provide the complainant with a written explanation of the victim's rights and options - 7.
+Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate